With the children at Mabarrat Um Al Hussein - 2014

 Young students from the SHE’s GREAT project

-Al Rajaa School for Deaf Students
+Al Rajaa School for The Deaf

 Inspired by Princess Basma’s belief in the rights of all children, in 1977 Al Rajaa School for Deaf Students was established under the JOHUD umbrella.
 This pioneering educational model provides specialised learning opportunities from pre-school to the graduating secondary level (Tawjihi), enabling deaf and hearing-impaired students to obtain the life-skills and education they require.

-Visit to Al-Raja'a school for Deaf Students, (2016)
+Visit to Al-Rajaa school for the Deaf - 2016

 Other youth and children-oriented initiatives led by Her Royal Highness Princess Basma include‫: